Leah1977/Fishy_pair/README.md

 My project is all about having fun while reinforcing some early learning skills to improve the cognitive development of a young child.
 Fish pairs is a memory game.
-It is aimed to encourage children to improve their memory recall while having fun, while also learning some interesting fish facts.
+It is aimed to encourage children to improve their memory recall while having fun.
 The game will increase in difficulty as the child progresses through the levels.
-There will be an option to take a quiz for bonus points on completion of each level.

 ### What value does it provide to its users
 This game encourages the cognitive development of young children.
 Improving memory skills.
 It provides a fun platform  for learning.
-The game is designed for short sessions of game play in which the child can interact with a game  while learning. e.g.Have fun and enjoy playing the game, educational value, memory skills etc.
+The game is designed for short sessions of game play in which the child can interact with a game  while learning.

 ### What value does it provide to the site owner – enjoy playing the game myself with family.
-Two player option??
 It is  a way to interact with young children and lead on to independent play as the child progresses.
 The game can be enjoyed as an adult with a young child as the fun creative element will promote engagement.

 ### Here is a demonstrating of how my website looks on different screensizes using [Am I Responsive Website](http://ami.responsivedesign.is/)